Jef Raskin: Outside interests

-Best known as a computer scientist, Raskin had other interests.
+Raskin had interests other than computers.
 He conducted the San Francisco Chamber Opera Society and played various instruments, including the organ and the recorder.
 His artwork was displayed at New York's Museum of Modern Art as part of its permanent collection, the Los Angeles County Museum of Art, and the University of California, San Diego.
 He received a patent for airplane wing construction, and designed and marketed radio controlled model gliders.

-He was said to be an accomplished archer, target shooter, bicycle racer and an occasional model race car driver.
-He was a passionate musician and composer, publishing a series of collected recorder studies using the pseudonym of Aabel Aabius.
-In his later years he also wrote freelance articles for Macintosh magazines, such as Mac Home Journal, as well as many modeling magazines, Forbes, Wired, and computing journals.
-One of his most favorite pastimes was to play music with his children.
-He would accompany them on the piano while they played or sang while going through old fake-books passed down from his father.
-They would also routinely improvise together.
+He was an accomplished archer, target shooter, bicycle racer and an occasional model race car driver.
+He was a musician and composer, publishing a series of collected recorder studies using the pseudonym of Aabel Aabius.
+In his later years he also wrote freelance articles for Macintosh magazines, such as Mac Home Journal, and many modeling magazines, Forbes, Wired, and computing journals.
+One of his favorite pastimes was to play music with his children.
+He accompanied them on the piano while they played or sang while going through old fake-books passed down from his father.
+They routinely improvised together.

-Raskin owned Jef's Friends, a small company which made model airplane kits, which were sold through hobby shops.
+Raskin owned Jef's Friends, a small company which made model airplane kits.

 He was a toy designer.
 He designed Space Expander, a hanging cloth maze for a person to walk through.
 He designed Bloxes, a set of interlocking wood blocks.

 One of Raskin's instruments was the organ.
 In 1978 he published an article in BYTE on using computers with the instrument.

 Raskin published a paper highly critical of pseudoscience in nursing, such as therapeutic touch and Rogerian science, wherein he said: "Unlike science, nursing theory has no built-in mechanisms for rejecting falsehoods, tautologies, and irrelevancies."